Share on your favorite

 Lead - To guide or direct in a course of action.

-穣 means "abundant, fertile, productive."
+穣 means "abundant harvest, fertile, prosperous."

-To Bear Fruit, Produce A Harvest - To yield a plentiful harvest of grains or other crops.
+To Bear Fruit, Produce a Harvest - To yield a plentiful harvest of grains or other crops.

 Abundance, Prosperity - Rich in grains or other crops.

-穣 means "abundant, fertile, productive."
+穣 means "abundant harvest, fertile, prosperous."

-To Bear Fruit, Produce A Harvest - To yield a plentiful harvest of grains or other crops.
+To Bear Fruit, Produce a Harvest - To yield a plentiful harvest of grains or other crops.

 Abundance, Prosperity - Rich in grains or other crops.

-穣 means "abundant, fertile, productive."
+穣 means "abundant harvest, fertile, prosperous."

-To Bear Fruit, Produce A Harvest - To yield a plentiful harvest of grains or other crops.
+To Bear Fruit, Produce a Harvest - To yield a plentiful harvest of grains or other crops.

 Abundance, Prosperity - Rich in grains or other crops.